VIC.GOV.AU | Policy and Advisory Library

 If the funding program for your nominated school is not appearing on the portal, please contact the Schools Targeted Funding Governance team at Schools.targeted.funding.governance@education.vic.gov.au

-Network roles and responsibilities
+School network roles and responsibilities

-Network roles and responsibilities
+School network roles and responsibilities

 Role and responsibilities

-The network chair:
+The school network chair:

-• facilitates the network’s vision and future direction in collaboration with the network executive and the network senior education improvement leader (SEIL)
+• facilitates the school network’s vision and future direction in collaboration with the school network executive and the SEIL

-• builds a culture of active collaboration through modelling a communities of practice (CoP) approach within the network
+• builds a culture of active collaboration through modelling a communities of practice (CoP) approach within the school network

-• facilitates a CoP approach to network activity that focuses on improving student outcomes through collective accountability
+• facilitates a CoP approach to school network activity that focuses on improving student outcomes through collective accountability

-• facilitates opportunities for the network to engage with the broader school communities and with key partners across the government, business and local community sectors (including through philanthropic partnerships) to improve student outcomes
+• facilitates opportunities for the school network to engage with the broader school communities and with key partners across the government, business and local community sectors (including through philanthropic partnerships) to improve student outcomes

 Appointment